 The Fungi addition generally contains adaptogenic substances with anticancer effect.
 All sponges (including glossy gloss) are the source of adaptive ergosterol ( Chen2009ca9 ), β-glucan ( Pillai2013mbg ) and other common mycochemicals.
 For example, another classical anti- cancerous fungus, a rusty oblique , documents its effect against the hepatoma cells of Song2008iio and Youn2008cmi .

 Traditional Chinese medicine has its established recipes in individual cancers, including liver cancer.
-In the hepatoma, these recipes summarize the Taiwanese overview of Ting2015ptr (full article available online).
-One of the most important anticancer herbs in the Czech Republic is the Baikal Shihak and related bearded Shihashi , which according to Kan2017sbd is an effective immunomodulator and inhibitor of hepatoma growth in vivo .
+For hepatoma, these recipes summarize the Taiwanese overview of Ting2015ptr (full article available online).
+One of the most important anticancer herbs in the Czech Republic is the Baikal Shihak and related bearded Shihashi , which according to Kan2017sbd is an effective immunomodulator and an inhibitor of hepatoma growth in vivo .

 The experience of oriental medicine is now also used in complex scientific hepatoma therapy.
-The recent overview of the hepatoma Rasool2014nph offers, in addition to the latest immunotherapy, three traditional herbal blends:
+The recent overview of the hepatoma Rasool2014nph offers, in addition to the latest immunotherapy, three traditional herbal mixtures:

 - sho-saiko-to (Xiao Chai Hu Tang, Minic Bupleurum Formula, Radix bupleuri 24g, Radix scutellariae 9g, Rhizoma pinelliae 9g, Rhizoma zingiberis recens 9g, Radix et rhizoma ginseng 9g, Radix et rhizoma glycyrrhizae praeparata 9g, fructus jujubae 9g )